NATIONAL WATER AND SEWERAGE CORPORATION

 VISION AND MISSION

-The Vision of NWSC is “To be One of the Leading Water Utilities in the World”.
+The Vision of NWSC is “To be a Leading Water Utility in the World”.

 The Corporate Mission is “To provide efficient and cost effective Water and Sewerage Services applying innovative managerial solutions to the delight of our Customers”